Skip to main content Accessibility information

 Dr Jonathan Waddington has achieved fellowship status of the Higher Education Authority and is actively involved in collaborative research projects within the fields of cognitive neuroscience and neuropsychology, with a special interest in improving outcomes for children and young people with visual or visuocognitive difficulties.

 He is currently involved in projects to evaluate the effectiveness of habilitation programmes for young people with cerebral vision impairments in educational and at-home settings.
 He developed the perceptual training game, Eyelander (www.eyelander.co.uk), a freely available browser-based programme for young people with partial visual field loss.
-He has contributed to 16 peer-reviewed publications and has a H-index of 8.
+He has contributed to 18 peer-reviewed publications and has a h-index of 9.
+He has supervised one MRes student to completion.
+He is also an academic representative on Plymouth Marjon University's Research Ethics Panel.

 Outside of academia, he works as an advisor at InFocus Charity, a specialist centre that supports young people with vision impairment and complex needs.
 At InFocus he works within the vision impairment advisory team to train staff working in education, allied healthcare, and paraprofessional roles to support young people with vision impairment at the centre.